-Italy’s health service, the Servizio Sanitario Nazionale or SSN, is considered to be one of the best in Europe, with access to treatment and facilities for all Italian residents and citizens of the EU and a high standard of care.
+The Italian healthcare system, the Servizio Sanitario Nazionale or SSN, is considered to be one of the best in Europe.
+Italian healthcare offers access to treatment and facilities for all Italian residents and citizens of the EU and a high standard of care.

 GPs are responsible for issuing prescriptions (a ricetta) and referring patients to a specialist or non emergency hospital appointments (a referral is known as an impegnativa).
 Italian hospitals can be either public or private.
 Many British expats opt to take out private medical insurance (Assicurazione Sulla Salute), the cost of which varies on an individual basis).
 However there are more private hospitals in the North of Italy than in the South, where the public system is still a more practical option.

 Anyone in need of urgent medical care should visit the pronto soccorso (accident and emergency department) of the closest Ospedale (hospital).
 Emergency care is available free of charge to everyone, regardless of whether they have state health coverage or not.

 For all over-the-counter medicines and prescriptions (a ricetta), go to a pharmacy (farmacia), as medicine is not sold in supermarkets.
 Pharmacies are marked by a large green or gold cross sign, with the location of the nearest out of hours pharmacies (Farmacia di Turno), which operate late at night and on Sundays clearly marked in the window or door.
 Most prescriptions are fully or partly subsidised by the SSN, with a small co-payment for certain medicines.

 Most dentists in Italy operate private practices, however there are state-provided dental care facilities provided by the SSN.